 PhD in Learning, Teaching and Curriculum with Emphasis in Elementary Education

-- Understand the depth and breath of the fields of literacy, mathematics education, social studies education, and science education in terms of research, curriculum, policy, teacher development and student learning;
+- Understand the depth and breadth of the field of elementary education in terms of research, curriculum, policy, teacher development and student learning;

 - Develop, carry out, and report independent research in some area of elementary education;

-- Understand the role of service in the university setting and begin those memberships in organizations that can lead to a service agenda.
+- Understand the role of service in the university setting and learn how membership in organizations can lead to a service agenda.

 To receive a PhD degree, you must complete a minimum of 72 hours of coursework beyond a bachelor's degree.
 This includes at least 18 hours of education core courses and a minimum of 12 hours of research methodology.